alncat/opusDSD/README.md

 ## Covid Spike Protein <a name="cov"></a>
 The open and close of S1 region resolved by OPUS-DSD2 multi-body dynamics, PC3 shows the dynamics to open S1 region, while PC1 shows the dynamics to close S1 region.
-Red arrows indicate the directions of movements of each S1 subunit.
+Red arrows indicate the directions of movements of S1 subunits.

 https://github.com/alncat/opusDSD/assets/3967300/3bc8090c-6eaa-4122-a51a-78375ab3be34